Dewald15/UserManagementSystem/README.md

 6. **Other Configurations**
    - Mark the 'src' directory as 'Sources Root'

-7. **Access the Application:** Access the application through a web browser using the provided URL.

 ## Usage

 Once the User Management System is set up and deployed, users can perform the following actions: